jerith/Platform-Guild/language-guides/python/development.rst

 to compete more fairly with the performance of "fully precompiled" languages.

-It is used extensibly in our production environment.
+It is used extensively in our production environment.

 .. note::